Glebe Collegiate Institute: History

 The school was founded not as an independent entity but as an expansion of the Ottawa Collegiate Institute.
-In 1919 the Adolescent School Attendance Act had made attending school compulsory until age 16, leading to a dramatic rise in secondary school enrollment.
+In 1919 the Adolescent School Attendance Act had made attending school compulsory until age 16, leading to a dramatic rise in secondary school enrolment.
 The OCI had outgrown its existing facility (now Lisgar Collegiate Institute) and constructed a new facility on what was then the outskirts of the city.
 The construction of "Ottawa Collegiate Institute, Glebe Building" was a slow process, and classes began in 1922 before it was complete, causing some inconveniences for students.
 Symbols of the OCI continue to adorn the entrance to the school.
 The building was officially opened in 1923.

 The rivalry between Glebe and Lisgar Collegiate Institute commenced soon after the division of the OCI.
 In one incident, a banquet was held at the Glebe building that included student clubs from both schools.
 In the middle of the meal, a food fight erupted between the two groups and only an enraged principal could persuade students to stop.

 In 1974, Glebe Collegiate Institute concert and stage bands produced an album, Something gold...
-Something blue, and in 1978 (January 30) produced a second album, Glebe Stage Band, on which a third album is suggested, all under the direction of music teachers Stan Clark Sr. and John Nichols.
+Something blue, and in 1978 produced a second album, Glebe Stage Band.

-As of 2012, Glebe's population was 1,700 students and 150 teachers.

 Glebe Collegiate Institute was used in the filming of the 2008 Canadian-American drama film The Perfect Assistant.

 In the 2012–2013 school year, $9,000 was raised for cancer research, more than $17,000 for the Children's Hospital of Eastern Ontario (CHEO) as well as the largest food donation ever to the Centre Town Emergency Food bank.

 Students at Glebe Collegiate Institute during the 2010-2020 decade would sometimes help set up and take down a temporary dome at a nearby exhibition centre during the winter.
 In exchange, the company that owned the dome would let school sports teams at Glebe use the dome for practices.
 In later years, the aforementioned company would offer to build a turf field and another temporary dome on Glebe property for free, but the school board refused to give approval and construction was never started.

 On October 19, 2017, Glebe Collegiate Institute went into lockdown after a gun and a bullet were found on school grounds.
 A young man was arrested, but there were no injuries.

-On April 20, 2018, Glebe Collegiate Institute's Reach for the Top trivia team won the Ottawa Regional Championships for the first time in the school's history.
-This qualified Glebe Collegiate Institute's Reach for the Top team for the 2018 Provincials, where they placed 11th out of 38.

 Glebe Collegiate Institute's Reach for the Top trivia team won the 2020-2021 and 2021-2022 national championships.
 The competitions were held online due to COVID-19.